RONNCC/ronncc.github/_posts/2019-02-18-intro-sociology.md

 categories:
   - Class
 ---
+## Chapter 8: Gender

+Feminism:  consciousness raising movement to get people to understand that gender is an organizing principle of life

+Sex: biological differences that distinguish males from females

+Sexuality: desire, sexual preference, sexual identity, and behavior

+Gender: social position;social arrangements built around normative sex categories

+**Sex: Process in the Making:**
+- Gayle Rubin "The Traffic in Women: Notes on Political Economy of Sex" called social construct of gender categories based on natural sex differences "sex/gender system"
+- Intersex is medical condition

+Essentialism: line of thought that explains social phenomena in terms of natural ones

+Biological determinism: line of thought that explains social behavior in terms of who you are in the natural world

 ## Chapter 7: Stratification

 Stratification: structured social inequality / systematic inequalities amonung groups of people that arise as intended or unintended consequencs of social processes and relationships